 Initiating Clients on Oral Pills

-Hormonal FP methods and IUDs are initiated after proper screening and you are reasonably sure a client is not pregnant.
+Hormonal family planning methods and IUDs are initiated after proper screening and you are reasonably sure a client is not pregnant.
 To easily apply the WHO eligibility criteria, (WHO 2009) the Ministry of Health has developed simple checklists.
 The checklists are based on WHO guidance and are designed to identify medical conditions and high-risk behaviors that would prevent use of some contraceptive methods.